Impressive Man City cruise past Gladbach but can Pep finally end quarter-final hoodoo? | Goal.com

 City were just far too good for the German side, whose form has fallen off a cliff since manager Marco Rose announced he was leaving to take over at Borussia Dortmund in the summer.

-A high-energy, relentless performance from City ensured that the Bundesliga side were not given even a hint of a chance to pull off an upset in a game switched to Budapest because of coronavirus regulations.
+A high-energy, relentless performance from City ensured that Gladbach were not given even a hint of a chance to pull off an upset in a game switched to Budapest because of coronavirus regulations.

 From the moment Kevin De Bruyne smashed in a fierce, 20-yard strike in the 12th minute, the tie was effectively over.
 City added another goal just six minutes later to make sure, though, with Ilkay Gundogan finishing after racing on to Phil Foden's defence-splitting pass.